JuliusKoronci/javascript-clean-code/lib/bad_practice/README.md

 > YAGNI - You aren't gonna need it

-Lets return back to our intents here for a second.
+Let's return back to our intents here for a second.
 We to be able to prepend or append any kind of text and that should do for now.
 Since we have broken down our initial solution to small reusable and replaceable functions, we can very easily create a different solution, if the need arises and just refactor and replace what we have so far without worrying much about breaking the code.